 Application : Departure Explanation on : application of the practice Explanation for : departure The general meetings of the Company have generally been attended by about 150 to 200 shareholders and proxies, representing about 1.5% of the Company's shareholder base.
-The attendance is not substantial for the Company to organise meetings in remote locations for voting in absentia or remote participation which requires allocating more resources, especially financial, to manage the logistics of such meetings.
-The Company has implemented electronic poll voting for all resolutions put up at the Annual General Meeting held on 24 May 2017 to expedite verification and counting of votes.
-The electronic voting was facilitated by the share registrars and the votes were validated by the appointed scrutineer.
+The attendance is not substantial for the Company to organise meetings in remote locations for voting in absentia or remote participation which requires allocating more resources, especially financial, to manage the logistics of holding meetings in multi locations.
+The Company has implemented electronic poll voting for all resolutions put up at the Annual General Meeting held on 23 May 2018 to expedite verification and counting of votes.
+The electronic voting was facilitated by the share registrars acting as the poll administrator and the votes were validated by the appointed scrutineer.
 The Company has provided an email contact at investor@landmarks.com.my to allow shareholders to raise any issues concerning the Company and Group.
 The Company has not received any significant queries or comments from shareholders concerning the Company or the Group via the email contact during the financial year.
-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Not applicable as the Company is not a Large Company Timeframe : Others
+Large companies are re encouraged to complete to equired to complete the columns below.
+Non-large companies are Measure : Not applicable Timeframe :